gogetdata/ggd-recipes/design.md

 ## Chromosome Naming

-For each genome build, there will be a required .genome file in this repo that lists the the chromosomes in their prescribed order and their lengths.
+For each genome build, there will be a required .genome file in this repo that lists that the chromosomes in their prescribed order and their lengths.

 This genome file will dictate, for that build:
 + whether to use the 'chr' prefix or not
 + the chromosome ordering
 + the valid chromosomes.

-This convention will go in a yaml and we'll provide a `ggd` sub-command to strip or add prefixes and sort common file formats according to a genome file.
+We will provide `ggd` sub-command to strip or add prefixes and sort common file formats according to a genome file.

 ## Data Preprocessing and QC

 Where possible all files should be bgzipped and tabixed.
-Records should be in the order dictated by the genome file as described above.
+Records should be in the order dictated by the genome file described above.

 All text-based files will be checked for sort-order as part of testing.